Armidale Folk Museum

 The Bicentennial Railway Museum was founded by local railway maintenance staff and has been operated by council since 1993.
 Armidale was an important railway centre in the past, and this museum commemorates this role and the work of generations of local men and women who worked for the railways.
 The museum is located at the Armidale Railway Station on Brown Street.

-All three museums are facilitated by Armidale Dumaresq Council and conduct public programmes which include guided excursions, assistance with research, functions and commemorations, as well as answering individual enquiries.
+All three museums are facilitated by Armidale Regional Council and conduct public programs which include guided excursions, assistance with research, functions and commemorations, as well as answering individual enquiries.
+Ph: 6770 3836

 The Armidale Art Gallery is dedicated to stimulating and supporting the creativity of the New England's regional arts community hosting a wide range of exhibitions showcasing original paintings, drawings, photography, prints, textiles, sculpture, pottery and jewellery.